HARMANPREETSINGHINBT06373OCT23/chatbot/README.md

 HTML, CSS, JavaScript (for the frontend)

 python app.py
-The server will start running on http://127.0.0.1:5000/.
+The server will start running on local server

-Access the Chatbot: Open a web browser and navigate to http://127.0.0.1:5000/ to interact with the chatbot.
+Access the Chatbot: Open a web browser and navigate to local server to interact with the chatbot.
 The chatbot will answer predefined questions, and each conversation will be stored in the database.

 Project Structure
 plaintext